Come on Over Baby (All I Want Is You)

-"Come On Over Baby (All I Want Is You)" is a song recorded by American singer Christina Aguilera for her 1999 self-titled debut studio album.
+"Come on Over Baby (All I Want Is You)" is a song by American singer Christina Aguilera from her debut studio album, Christina Aguilera (1999).
 Released as the album's fourth and final single on July 11, 2000, by RCA Records, it was the first song over which Aguilera was given significant creative control.
-"Come On Over Baby (All I Want Is You)" was written by Johan Åberg and Paul Rein, with Aguilera, Ron Fair, Chaka Blackmon, Raymond Cham, Eric Dawkins, Shelly Peiken and Guy Roche contributing to a re-recorded version.
+"Come on Over Baby (All I Want Is You)" was written by Johan Åberg and Paul Rein, with Aguilera, Ron Fair, Chaka Blackmon, Raymond Cham, Eric Dawkins, Shelly Peiken and Guy Roche contributing to a re-recorded version.
 The album version of the song was produced by Aaron Zigman, Åberg and Rein, while the re-recorded version was produced by Fair and Celebrity Status.

-Upon its release, "Come On Over Baby (All I Want Is You)" achieved international commercial success and critical acclaim.
+Upon its release, "Come on Over Baby (All I Want Is You)" achieved international commercial success and critical acclaim.
+It was praised for its melody and "danceable" sound.
 In the United States, it became Aguilera's third number-one hit on the Billboard Hot 100.
-The single also reached top-ten positions in several countries including Australia and the United Kingdom, and reached number one in Venezuela and Guatemala.
-The accompanying music video for "Come On Over Baby (All I Want Is You)" saw Aguilera experiment with her image, beginning an evolution of reinventions seen in the ensuing years of her career.
+The single also reached top-ten positions in several countries, including Australia, Canada, Ireland, Singapore and the United Kingdom, and reached number one in Venezuela and Guatemala.
+The accompanying music video for "Come on Over Baby (All I Want Is You)" saw Aguilera experiment with her image, beginning an evolution of reinventions seen in the ensuing years of her career.

-A Spanish-language version of the song was adapted by Rudy Pérez titled "Ven Conmigo (Solamente Tú)" which was recorded for Aguilera's Spanish-language follow up album, Mi Reflejo (2000).
+A Spanish-language version of the song was adapted by Rudy Pérez titled "Ven Conmigo (Solamente Tú)" which was recorded for Aguilera's Spanish-language follow-up album, Mi Reflejo (2000).
 "Ven Conmigo (Solamente Tú)" was released to Latin radio stations in the United States on August 8, 2000.
 It became a top ten hit in Spain, and a top five hit in El Salvador, Paraguay and Honduras.